gerritdaniels/ctrl/readme.md

 # C++ Template Reflection Library

 CTRL adds data member reflection to C++ using template meta-programming techniques and the standard C++ preprocessor.
 This reflection is used to implement serialize and deserialize functions.
-Both binary and XML formats are supported.
+Binary, XML and JSON formats are supported.
 Since it uses the standard preprocessor no special preprocessor is needed to use CTRL.

 ## Requirements